 The actual registration for the courses takes place after you arrive in Tbilisi.
-Therefore, as soon as you arrive, please, contact the academic services at Georgian American university to discuss
+Therefore, as soon as you arrive, please, contact the academic services at Georgian American university to discuss your learning agreement.
+If the registration for the course in question ends before the orientation period, please contact the representative of your faculty at Georgian American University.

 Please, check Georgian American University's website for more information.
-Also, you can contact us by email: international@gau.edu.ge, t.mechurchlishvili@gau.edu.ge, anarveladze@gau.edu.ge as well as call us on the following number: Office: (+995 32) 220 65 20 (330)
+Also, you can contact us by email: international@gau.edu.ge, t.mechurchlishvili@gau.edu.ge, as well as call us on the following number: Office: (+995 32) 220 65 20 (317)